redoakleaves/TerminalCalculator/README.md

 `TerminalCalculator`'s behavior and appearance can be configured using dedicated configuration files.
 For more details head over to [configuration](doc/configuration.md).

+## Known issues
+- `TerminalCalculator` behaves incorrectly when changing its window size.

 ## Future development
 `TerminalCalculator` is far from being complete.
 In the following you can find a set of features and points of interest for future development.